cssgunc/edu-team/project01/README.md

 ### Step 6, 7, and 8:

 The next three steps include adding sections for "About" "Education", and "Coursework".
 For each of these sections, feel free to use a header to denote each section.
-Then, add some text using the `<p>` paragraph tag in each of those sections:
+Then, add some text using the `<p>` paragraph tag in each of those sections.

 **Challenge:** Try to use an *unordered list* to create bulletpoints for the coursework you have taken at UNC!
 Unordered lists look like: